 It is not possible to do what this church does.
+It just is not possible for a church this size in a town like West Union to do what we do.
 That’s OK, it isn’t us doing it, it’s God.

 Missions may be local, national, or international, Missions may be evangelizing, caring for those unable to care for themselves, or educating.
 They may be in Casey, Illinois, in Thailand, in Zimbabwe, or the Appalachian or Rocky Mountains.

 When you make an offering you have to opportunity to designate it for the general fund or for the missions fund.
 Anything not specified for missions goes to the general fund, which keeps the lights on, the bills paid, etc. We support missions through a faith-promise program.

 At our annual Faith Promise Rally members promise as God provides to give to the missions fund.
 They will write a number on a card and turn it in.
 There is no name on the card. it is not signed.
 It is not a “pledge”.
 We do not know what individuals have promised, that is between you and God.
 We just collect and distribute it.